DigiBP/AS24TeamPulse/README.md

 User Story 3: Financial Controller - Risk Escalation Management As a financial controller,
-I want to review high risk drug invoices flagged by the system, so that I can make informed decisions and ensure compliance with cost approval policies.
+I want to review high-risk drug invoices flagged by the system, so that I can make informed decisions and ensure compliance with cost approval policies.

 Approval criteria:

-- The system flags high-risk invoices based on pre-defined rules (e.g. risk of drug abuse, high cost).
+- The system flags high-risk invoices based on pre-defined rules (e.g., risk of drug abuse, high cost).
 - Financial controllers are notified and provided with all relevant invoice and medication details.
 - Controllers can approve or reject the invoice, with the system generating an appropriate letter to the client.

 # TO-BE Process 🚩

-This chapter describes the new innovations in business process automation of the To Be Process.
+This chapter describes the innovations in business process automation of the To Be Process.
 The aim is to reduce costs and save time in the approval process of our Swiss health insurance company pulse.
 Provide insight into the workflow and automation of tasks.
 It also serves as a guide for reproducibility.

 ## Features 🧨

 Key features:
 - Automatically retrieves invoices from email attachments.
 - Reads and parses text from invoice PDFs into JSON objects
-- API to send invoice data to camunda and start the process
+- API to send invoice data to Camunda and start the process
-- Stores client, invoice and medication data in a structured SQLite database.
+- Stores client, invoice, and medication data in a structured SQLite database.
 - Storage of medication invoices in PDF format in Google Drive
 - Supports integration with external systems such as Deepnote and make.com for automated workflows
 - Generates and returns decision letters to the client